oxford-arc/arc-software-guide/docs/source/apps/arc_cfx.rst

             -start-method "Open MPI Distributed Parallel"

 .. note::
-  This example is customised for the standard ANSYS CFX benchmark Airoil 50M and uses the OpenMPI libraries built for ARC.
+  This example is customised for the standard ANSYS CFX benchmark Airfoil 50M and uses the OpenMPI libraries built for ARC.